open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-appender-2.16/library/README.md

     .setResource(Resource.create(...))
     .addLogProcessor(...)
     .build();
-GlobalLogEmitterProvider.set(DelegatingLogEmitterProvider.from(logEmitterProvider));
+OpenTelemetryAppender.setSdkLogEmitterProvider(logEmitterProvider);
 ```

 In this example Log4j2 log events will be sent to both the console appender and
-the `OpenTelemetryAppender`, which will drop the logs until `GlobalLogEmitterProvider.set(..)` is
+the `OpenTelemetryAppender`, which will drop the logs until
-called.
-Once initialized, logs will be emitted to a `LogEmitter` obtained from
+`OpenTelemetryAppender.setSdkLogEmitterProvider(..)` is called.
+Once initialized, logs will be
-the `SdkLogEmitterProvider`.
+emitted to a `LogEmitter` obtained from the `SdkLogEmitterProvider`.